cogniera/Rag_Segmentation_Study/readme.md

 ## Overview

 Modern Retrieval-Augmented Generation (RAG) systems rely heavily on commercial embedding and reranking APIs (e.g., Cohere Embed, Cohere Rerank).
-These components deliver strong performance but operate as black boxes, encouraging practitioners to treat upstream design decisions such as document chunking as secondary.
+These components deliver strong performance but operate as black boxes.

 This project challenges that assumption.